Careers360 Logo

 Indirect development refers to when the larval stage is present in the development of the organism which does not resemble the adult.
 In other words, when the young ones

-are different than the adults, this is indirect development.
+are different from the adults, this is indirect development.
 For example- frog, cockroach, silkworm.

-f) Polyp is a cylindrical and sessile form like Hydra while the Medusa is an free-swimming umbrella-shaped like jellyfish.
+f) Polyp is a cylindrical and sessile form like Hydra while the Medusa is a free-swimming umbrella-shaped like jellyfish.

 Question:9